Kian (musician): 2017–2021: Early years and Bliss

 In May 2017 Kian wrote and sang the chorus of Baker Boy's debut single "Cloud 9".
 The single's popularity kickstarted Kian's success.

 In February 2018, Kian released "Too Far Gone" with 15-year-old Vince the Kid.
 In July, Kian released "Waiting" a song he wrote at the age of 14, with him explaining "It's about that feeling of uncertainty when you don't know if they like you back – I know it's childish but I reckon everyone has found themselves in this insecure hole at some point in their lives no matter what age.
 Hidden within the lyrics are some things that relate to me personally along with metaphorical things to move the story along."
 In August, Kian was announced the winner of the 2018 Triple J Unearthed.
 Since winning Triple J Unearthed, "Waiting" was added to high rotation and was being played on the more commercial radio station, Nova.
 In November, Kian signed a new recording deal with EMI Music in Australia and Republic Records for the rest of the world.

 In February 2019, he released his third single "Childism" with Triple J getting an exclusive first listen.
 Kian explained that "It's about young people feeling like they don't have a place [in society] and we're stuck in the middle."
 The single was also written before "Waiting" was even thought of.

 On 10 May 2019, Kian released his debut extended play Bliss.
 He also announced a tour for late-July into early-August.
 Following the release of Bliss, Kian released a series of stand-alone singles.

-2022: Shine
+2022-2023: Shine

 In July 2022, Kian released "Shine", the title track and third single from his second extended play, released on 26 August 2022.

 In March 2023, Kian united with Becca Hatch on the single "All of Me".

+2024: Wake Up, You're Falling

+In February 2024, Kian released "Try Hard", the lead single from his debut studio album Wake Up, You're Falling.